PCOS has a few rather serious long-term downsides, chiefly the increased risk of cardiovascular disease and diabetes.

 The researchers discovered that the PCOS women had four times the risk of endometrial cancer than the women without the disease.
 Endometrial cancer is a cancer occurring in the lining of the uterus.

 Symptoms such as hirsutism (excessive hair growth) and very irregular periods were significantly associated with endometrial cancer risk.

 The concerning aspect of this study is that the risk of endometrial cancer was increased before the women even reached 50 years of age.
 Usually, this cancer is noticed in women over 50 years old.

-According to a recent study from the University of California (San Francisco), there is increasing evidence that the glandular and metabolic abnormalities in PCOS may have complex effects on the endometrium, including endometrial dysfunction, infertility, increased miscarriage rate, endometrial hyperplasia (abnormal cell growth), and endometrial cancer.
+According to a recent study from the University of California (San Francisco), there is increasing evidence that the glandular and metabolic abnormalities in polycystic ovarian syndrome may have complex effects on the endometrium, including endometrial dysfunction, infertility, increased miscarriage rate, endometrial hyperplasia (abnormal cell growth), and endometrial cancer.